-This stunning outcrop extending from the mainland is one of the most picturesque locations in Wales.
+This romantic outcrop extending from the mainland is one of the most picturesque locations in Wales.

 The Copper Kingdom

-There are surprises around every corner in Anglesey with one being Amlwch - the largest copper mine in the world at one time.
-This unique landscape of Parys Mountain deserves a visit.
+There are surprises around every corner in Anglesey, with one being The Copper Kingdom in Amlwch.
+It was once the largest copper mine in the world.

-You don’t have to be an enthusiastic bird watcher to enjoy a visit to this glorious, bracing outpost of Anglesey; you’ll soon be playing the time-honoured game of spot-the-puffin or one of the rare breeding pair of choughs among the colonies of guillemots and razorbills clinging to the cliffs at South Stack.
+The birdwatching all around here is spectacular; you’ll soon be playing the time-honoured game of spot-the-puffin.
+If you're really lucky, you might even see one of the rare breeding pairs of choughs among the colonies of guillemots and razorbills clinging to the cliffs.

 The Dingle Nature Reserve

-If you’re looking for kingfishers, woodpeckers and moorhens you’ve come to the right place.
+If you’re looking for kingfishers, woodpeckers and moorhens, this is the place.

 The Dingle Nature Reserve is an ancient 25-acre wooded valley.
 It's a tranquil hideaway carpeted with bluebells in spring and home to all manner of wildlife.
 Footbridges, walkways and benches have been installed to make it easier to enjoy the Cefni river as it chortles its way through the trees.
 Keep an eye out for the sculptures by local artists including a dragonfly and giant seed pods.